Elqui Valley, a must-see Tourist Destination

 Elqui Valley, North of Chile.

-The valley itself is a popular tourist attraction for its natural landscapes, vineyards and colonial villages that combine agrotourism, ecotourism and astrotourism.
+The valley itself is a magnet for tourists, celebrated for its natural landscapes, vineyards, and colonial villages, which seamlessly blend agrotourism, ecotourism, and astrotourism.

-This is how Lonely Planet, one of the most prestigious travel guides in the world, has chosen the Elqui Valley as one of the 10 best places to visit in the world in 2019.
-Since then, several other publications have highlighted the charms of this valley in Chile's Norte Chico region.
+Lonely Planet, one of the world's most prestigious travel guides, ranked the Elqui Valley among the top 10 places to visit globally in 2019.
+Since then, many other publications have highlighted the valley's unique charms in Chile's Norte Chico region.

 A privileged place for astronomy lovers